OlofBlomqvist/dotnetmarlowe/README.md

 # DotnetMarlowe

-**NOTE** This library was created based on an older version of the Marlowe language and will not be able to parse moderns contracts containing.
+**NOTE** This library was created based on an older version of the Marlowe language and will not be able to parse moderns contracts.

 Toy implementation for serializing and deserializing [Cardano](https://cardano.org/) [Marlowe](https://alpha.marlowe.iohkdev.io/doc/index.html) smart contracts to and from F# DU types.